-As regards Rule 3 (c) (origin retention rule), Members of the plurilateral had a useful exchange of views.
-The US, proponent of the second alternative modified the text so as to ensure the additional proviso only applied to change of tariff classification rules, and announced that he would examine whether a similar change was needed for his proposals under (f) and (g).
-In a spirit of compromise, the EC, proponent of the first alternative of rule 3 (c), offered to drop its proposed text on condition that this resulted in consensus on the first alternative of Rule 3 (f), and with the clear understanding that rule 3(c) applied to goods that were almost finished, i.e. maintaining the same Harmonized System description as the processed good.
-IND pointed out that it was still in favour of the first alternative of rule 3(c).
+As regards rules 3(c) and (f), it appeared from the debate that any further technical discussion would be fruitless.
+The group therefore is increasingly interested in the package offered by the proponent of the first alternative of rule 3(c) who offered to drop its proposed text on condition that this resulted in consensus on the first alternative of rule 3(f) without the text contained in the second brackets and referring to multi-country origin, and with the clear understanding that rule 3(c) applied to goods that were almost finished, i.e. maintaining the same Harmonized System description as the processed good.

+Consensus was confirmed on rules 3(d) and (e).